tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

 \*\* ***If we set the line dash pattern -  `ctx.setLineDash([5, 15]);` - we get a dashed line.
 See below:*** \*\*

-- **The dashes are 5px, and the spaces between the dashes are 15px**
+- **The dashes are 5px long, and the spaces between the dashes are 15px**

 ![triangle image](./_images/triangle-4.jpg)